tz01x/django-summernote/README.md

     'css': (
         '//cdnjs.cloudflare.com/ajax/libs/codemirror/5.29.0/theme/monokai.min.css',
     ),
-    'codemirror': {
-        'mode': 'htmlmixed',
-        'lineNumbers': 'true',

-        # You have to include theme file in 'css' or 'css_for_inplace' before using it.
-        'theme': 'monokai',
-    },

     # Lazy initialize
     # If you want to initialize summernote at the bottom of page, set this as True